Skip to Content

 Titanic’s Swimming Pool Opening Times and Costs

 Men could enjoy the swimming pool for free between the hours of 6 am-9 am but would have to pay at any other time.
-Women weren’t allowed to swim during this period and would only be able to swim from 10 am-1 pm.

-Between the hours of 2 pm and 6 pm men would be allowed to swim again but would have to pay at this time.
+Between the hours of 2 pm and 6 pm men would be allowed to swim again – but would have to pay at this time.

-The swimming pool entry fee also came with a free bathing suit, this does raise a few questions for me about what happened during the 6 am-9 am slot as these guests weren’t paying so wouldn’t get the bathing suit!
-Hopefully, they had their own, I guess we will never know.
+The swimming pool entry fee also came with a free bathing suit.
+This does raise a few questions for me about what happened during the 6 am-9 am slot.
+These guests weren’t paying, so they wouldn’t get the bathing suit!

 No mixed-gender swimming allowed.

-Fun Fact: Colonel Archibald Gracie, a passenger onboard the Titanic, took a swim almost 24 hours exactly before the ship sank.
+Colonel Archibald Gracie, a passenger onboard the Titanic, took a swim almost 24 hours exactly before the ship sank.
 He reported that the warm salt water was quite invigorating.
-He was planning on swimming again the next morning.
-Luckily he did survive the sinking of the Titanic by clutching to one of the collapsible lifeboats until he was rescued.

 Was Titanic’s Swimming Pool Adult Only?

-The Titanic’s pool was always adult only.
+The Titanic’s pool was always adult-only.
 Attitudes towards swimming/bathing were quite different in 1912 when the Titanic set sail.

 What Was Titanic’s Swimming Pool Filled With?